Tel: (647) 478-9292 | Contact Us

 drow icon

 We're happy to answer any questions you may have about obtaining a building permit.
-Every project is unique, but here are some common questions that homeowners usually ask us.
+Every project is unique, but here are some of our most frequently asked questions.

 Building permits are typically needed for construction, demolition, renovation, and additions to residential, commercial, and industrial properties.
 Projects involving changes to a building’s structure, plumbing, or mechanical systems often require permits.